fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Angel of Death departs the soul from the body

 </summary>

+    In the name of Allah, The Almighty Creator, Owner of Life and Death.

+    (Muhammad), say "The angel of death, who is appointed over everyone of you, will cause you to die and to your Lord you will all return"
+    Quran, Surah As-Sajda 32:11

 The Angel of Death will come to the person but how the look of the Angel of Death depends on the state of the person (which means how the Angel will appear is determined by the deeds of the person: Good deeds or bad deeds).